What are blood gases?

 Step 2: Determine if the acidosis or alkalosis is respiratory, metabolic, or both.

 Examine the pCO2.
 In a hyperventilating patient, the pCO2 should be less than 35 mmHg (4.6 KPa) because they are blowing off carbon dioxide, leading to respiratory alkalosis.
-Meanwhile, the pCO2 may be greater than 45mmHg (6 KPa) in a patient not ventilating well because they retain carbon dioxide.
+Meanwhile, the pCO2 may be greater than 45mmHg (6 KPa) in patients not ventilating well because they retain carbon dioxide.

 Examine the HCO3 or bicarbonate.
 If the patient has a normal PCO2, an elevated bicarbonate signals metabolic alkalosis, while a lower bicarbonate signals metabolic acidosis.